javier-cestau/translation-dictionary-telegram-bot/README.md

 # Description

-This is a bot to scrap dictionary website, for now is only using wordreference, but I plan yo add more.
+This is a bot to scrap dictionary website, for now is only using wordreference, but I plan to add more.

-Right now, I've only found a slow service to scrap website that doesn't has problems with accent (Apify), but I'm looking forward to finding something better.
+Right now, I only have found a slow service to scrap website that doesn't has problems with accent (Apify), but I'm looking forward to finding something better.

 # Bot Name